When you have a stomach bug it can feel like you’re hiding an embarrassing secret while keeping one eye on the nearest toilet.

 Indigestion often goes hand-in-hand with over-indulgence.
 If you’ve ever felt bloated and full hours after eating your Christmas lunch then you’ll know how uncomfortable it can feel.

 Your body uses acid to break down and digest your food.
 But sometimes this acid may cause pain in the upper abdomen.
-This can create a burning sensation in your stomach and acid reflux, leading to pain in the chest, known as heartburn.
-There are over-the-counter remedies called antacids that may help such as magnesium trisilicate mixture*** which reduces excess stomach acid to provide relief from heartburn.
+This can create a burning sensation in your stomach and acid reflux, leading to a burning sensation in the middle of your chest, known as heartburn.
+There are over-the-counter remedies called antacids that may help such as magnesium trisilicate mixture*** which neutralises excess stomach acid to provide relief from heartburn.